 Air Force 1 vs Air Max 90

-A black Air Force 1 featuring a white Swoosh down the sidewall vs a white, gray, and red Air Max 90.
+A white Air Force 1 with a black Swoosh down the sidewall vs. someone wearing a white, gray, and light beige Air Max 90.

-A black Air Force 1 featuring a white Swoosh down the sidewall vs a white, gray, and red Air Max 90.
+A white Air Force 1 with a black Swoosh down the sidewall vs. someone wearing a white, gray, and light beige Air Max 90.

 Nike 1983 Air Force 1 campaign with six NBA players dressed in white with the original Air Force 1s on feet.